 Applications shall only be considered if they are recommended by the CoC where the proposed Activity is located.
-CoCs are required to submit the CoC recommendation package found through the https://portal.ecivis.com/#/login
+CoCs are required to submit the CoC recommendation package through the https://portal.ecivis.com/#/login.

 Recommended applications may not include funding requests of less than \$75,000 or more than \$200,000.
-In recommending Applicants through the regional competition, the CoC must follow a procurement process consistent with 25 CCR 8404(a)(4) including, but not limited to, the following:
+In recommending Applicants through the regional competition, the CoC must follow a procurement process consistent with 25 CCR § 8404(a)(4) including, but not limited to, the following:

-- 1. Conducting a fair and open competition that avoids conflicts of interest in project selection, implementation, and the administration of funds; and - 2.
-Considering state application eligibility and rating criteria as described in the "Application Threshold Requirements," "Application Submittal Requirements," and the "Rating Criteria" sections of this NOFA.
+- B. Conducting a fair and open competition that avoids conflicts of interest in project selection, implementation, and the administration of funds; and - C. Considering state application eligibility and rating criteria as described in the "Application Threshold Requirements," "Application Submittal Requirements," and the "Rating Criteria" sections of this NOFA.

-Selecting an eligible Activity or Activities to be offered consistent with the state's Core Practices as described in 25 CCR 8408 and 8409.
-In order to document that the provider selection process meets ESG requirements, the CoC must submit the following:
+Selecting an eligible Activity or Activities to be offered consistent with the state's Core Practices as described in 25 CCR § 8408 and § 8409.
+To document that the Service proposed Activities and proposed subpopulation targeting, if any, with ESG funds;(d) city(ies) and county(ies) where proposed Activities will be provided; and (e)dollar amounts recommended for funding by Activity.

+Provider selection process meets ESG requirements, the CoC must submit the following:

-- 1. A letter or other documentation that describes the provider selection process and certifies that their process meets the requirements of 25 CCR 8404, 8408, and 8409. - 2.
-The Applicant-ranking list that shows for each application recommended for funding: (a) the Applicant name and address; (b) project name and address; (c) proposed Activities and proposed subpopulation targeting, if any, with ESG funds; (d) city(ies) and county(ies) where proposed Activities will be provided; and (e) dollar amounts recommended for funding by Activity. - 3.
+- 1. A letter or other documentation that describes the Service Provider selection process and certifies that their process meets the requirements of 25 CCR Sections: 8404, 8408, and 8409. - 2.
+The Applicant-ranking list that shows for each application recommended for funding: (a) the Applicant name and address; (b) project name and address; (c)

 For each application not recommended for funding: (a) the Applicant name and address; (b) project name and address; (c) proposed Activities and proposed subpopulation targeting, if any, with ESG funds; (d) city(ies) and county(ies) where the Activities were proposed; and (e) dollar amounts requested by Activity.

-Application Threshold Requirements
+F. Application Threshold Requirements